-In my opinion the greatest bargain of the auction was Lot 689, contain-Weekly."
-"Canadian Philatelic ing London: "Canadian Philatelic Weekly."
-Toronto: "Philatelic Courier and Stamp Collector's Journal," Halifax, and "Useful Instructor," Halifax.
+In my opinion the greatest bargain of the auction was Lot 689, containing "Canadian Philatelic Weekly," London; "Canadian Philatelic Weekly," Toronto; "Philatelic Courier and Stamp Collector's Journal," Halifax, and "Useful Instructor," Halifax.
 These are all scarce, but Heckler's "Philatelic Courier and Stamp Collector's Journal" is now rare.
-With an estimated value on this lot of \$10. it realized \$8.00.
+With an estimated value on this lot of \$10, it realized \$8.00.
 I recently saw an advertisement offering a bound set of Heckler's "Philatelic Courier" in immaculate condition for \$250.